akaBaytar/house-marketplace/README.md

 4) Open the application in your browser at `http://localhost:5173/`.

 ---
+**Final Words**
+This project was developed to contribute to my learning journey in React.
+My main focus was to effectively utilize React components and hooks.
+After a few upcoming projects, I plan to revisit this one, make styling adjustments, and design a more polished interface on the web.

+---
 Thank you for visiting my github page!
 For any inquiries, please contact at me [via email](mailto:burak.bilgili@icloud.com).